ka4on/QTM350-Final-Project/README.md

 ***
 ### **Data for testing**

-Here's a table for a quick look at the data we used for testing, all are available in the github repo:
+Here's a table for the data we used for testing, all are available in the github repo:
 | Data | Description |
 |  ---  | -----------|
 | [rotate](https://github.com/ka4on/QTM350-Final-Project/tree/main/rotate) |contains images that rotated by different angles|